In my list of the best meditation chairs, I’ve included all the best meditation seats for you based on your individual

 3: Buddha Bliss Meditation Chair

-Another reason why this is one of the best meditations chair is that it is very easy to travel with.
+Another reason why this is one of the best meditations chairs is that it is very easy to travel with.
 The Buddha Bliss is fully foldable, so you can easily squeeze it in the back of your car.

-It is ideal for people under 5 foot 9 (which sadly means it is not ideal for me, at 5 foot 11).
-If you’re looking for a meditation chair with back support for tall people this might not be ideal.
+It is ideal for people under 5 foot 9 (which sadly means it is not suitable for me, at 5 foot 11).
+If you’re looking for a meditation chair with back support for tall people, this might not be ideal.

-As a bonus, it comes with a small cushion that is firm.
+As a bonus, it comes with a small and firm cushion.